Are You Sitting Too Much?May 1, 2020 - Katie McCallum

 Go for a walk.
 If you make a morning, afternoon or evening walk part of your daily routine, you're much more likely to actually go through with it.
 And it doesn't have to take up a lot of your day — even just a 15-minute walk is better than no walk at all.

 Get moving between episodes.
-Rather than letting autoplay control your day, press the pause button before that next episode and make time to move around.
+Don't let autoplay control your day.
+Press pause before that next episode and make time to move around.
 Even just standing up to walk in place or stretch counts!

 Try active sitting.
 We know, we know — your couch is comfortable.
 But, if you plan to be sitting for a large portion of your day at home, consider using an unstable sitting option for some of the time.
 While there are many active sitting options out there on the market, even just balancing on an exercise ball or rocking in a rocking chair is better than melting into your couch for hours.